TheOfficialMr-LOL/connect4_unbeatable/README.md

 Soon to be deployed

-Future update: The core algorithm will be published soon, but, for now, the 'Learn the Algorithm' page is currently a W.I.P
+Future update: The core algorithm will be published soon, but, for now, the 'Learn the Algorithm' page is currently a work in progress.